Reasonable Cause vs Streamlined Procedures

 David has a foreign account, which he received as an inheritance.
 He never touched the money, and even though the account earns minimal annual income, there is no tax for passive income in this particular country.
 He has no other ties to the country and has not used any of the money.
 David’s son has special needs and he needs to access a large chunk of the money in a short period of time.
 He has not reported the account on an FBAR or 8938.

-The Internal Revenue Manual provides some “Guidelines” for Reasonable Cause:
+When it comes to evaluating reasonable cause vs. streamlined, the Internal Revenue Manual provides some Guidelines for Reasonable Cause:

 In the interest of equitable treatment of the taxpayer and effective tax administration, the non-assertion or abatement of certain civil penalties based on reasonable cause or other relief provisions provided in this IRM must be made in a consistent manner and should conform with the considerations specified in the IRC.